 Manufactured and marketed by Novo Nordisk, Victoza was approved by the U.S. Food & Drug Administration (FDA) in 2010.
 The drug is a once-daily injection that provides glucagon-like peptide-1 (GLP-1) therapy.
 GLP-1 is a hormone that stimulates the production of insulin, which is necessary to help metabolize sugar in the human body.
 GLP-1 therapies such as Victoza are designed to work by imitating the activity of this hormone.
 However, recent studies have determined that Victoza may increase the risk of serious complications such as pancreatic cancer.

 How Can Victoza Cause Pancreatic Cancer?

-Over the past several years, there has been a growing concern over incretin mimetic diabetes medications like Victoza may have the ability to cause pancreatic cancer, a life-threatening disease that is not often detected until its later stages.
-The 2011 Gastroenterology study found that Byetta (another incretin mimetic similar to Victoza) was linked to a nearly 3-fold increased risk of pancreatic cancer.
-Peter Butler, one of the authors of the study, has called for additional studies to examine the association between GLP-1 therapies and pancreatic cancer.
+A growing body within the scientific community has voiced concerns that incretin mimetic diabetes medications like Victoza may have the ability to cause pancreatic cancer, a potentially deadly disease caused by abnormal cellular growth in the pancreas.
+A 2011 study published in the medical journal Gastroenterology determined that Byetta (another incretin mimetic in the same class as Victoza) was associated with a 2.9 times increased risk of pancreatic cancer.
+Peter Butler, one of the authors of the study, has called for additional research to better understand the link between between incretin mimetics and pancreatic cancer.

 “The data we have so far makes the question sufficiently robust that it has to be answered,” Butler stated.
 “Hopefully this debate will raise the awareness of the scientific community, so that people will be motivated to join in the research.”
 Edwin Gale, an endocrinologist at the University of Bristol, UK, agreed with Butler, pointing out that “Pancreatitis may be just the tip of the iceberg, and it’s the iceberg that concerns me.”